-Jennifer Dane is an experienced Alimony Attorney who will explain to you what you can expect, if you believe, you or your spouse may be entitled to alimony.
-Florida does not currently have an equation to determine alimony awards, that is why it is important that you have Jennifer Dane an experienced alimony lawyer representing you through the entire divorce process.
+Alimony Attorney Jennifer Dane is experienced and knowledgeable in the complexities of spousal support (alimony).
+Attorney Dane will explain clearly what you can expect, if you believe that you or your spouse may be entitled to spousal support.
+The process of awarding alimony is subjective as Florida does not currently have an equation to determine alimony payments, which is why it is vital to have experienced representation during the divorce process.

 Will There be an Award of Alimony in Your Case?